tkhq/demo-passkey-wallet/README.md

-# Piggybank
+# Demo Passkey Wallet

-This repo contains a sample backend application, written in Go, to onboard users into a fictional "piggybank" business.
+This repo contains a sample application with a frontend and backend component to onboard users through passkeys.
+Passkey signatures are used for registration and authentication.
+The backend component forwards these signatures to [Turnkey](https://turnkey.io).

+Under the hood each user registering their passkey results in a new Turnkey sub-organizationn.
 The crypto keys are user-owned, and operations are user-directed.
+The frontend, backend, or Turnkey itself do not have the ability to move funds or take action on these sub-organizations.

+These sub-organizations roll up to a single parent organization.
+The parent organization has **read-access** to all sub-organizations, but no ability to perform activities (e.g. signatures, user creation, etc).
+Learn more about Turnkey Activities [in our documentation](https://turnkey.readme.io/reference/key-concepts-1#activities).

+## Tech Stack

+* The frontend is a simple NextJS app deployed with Vercel.
+The frontend uses the [Turnkey JS SDK](https://github.com/tkhq/sdk) to power passkey interactions.
+* The backend is a gin webapp serving JSON endpoints, deployed with Heroku.
+It uses the [Turnkey Golang SDK](https://github.com/tkhq/go-sdk) to interact with the Turnkey API.

+Read on for more technical details.

 ## Running locally